-In 2016, Moldex-Metric, Inc., a 3M competitor blew the whistle on the fraudulent testing methods.
-Moldex claimed that the manufacturer had implemented fraudulent practices to sway the government into buying the defective earplugs, filing a lawsuit against 3M on behalf of the government under qui tam provisions of the False Claims Act.
+In 2016, Moldex-Metric, Inc., a 3M competitor, blew the whistle on the fraudulent testing methods.
+Moldex claimed that the manufacturer had implemented fraudulent practices to sway the government into buying the defective earplugs, filing a lawsuit against 3M on behalf of the government under qui tam provisions of the False Claims Act

-The case settled in July 2018, with 3M agreeing to pay $9.1 million to the U.S. government for the fraud.
+The case was settled in July 2018, with 3M agreeing to pay $9.1 million to the U.S. government for the fraud.

 As it became glaringly clear that these hearing impairments were having a negative impact on performance, the DOD brought in audiologists to survey the problem and come up with solutions.
 The CAEv2 devices presented an interesting and innovative technological solution.

-The chief differentiator with these earplugs is their dual-sided design.
+The chief differentiator with these military earplugs is their dual-sided design.
 Each side is color-coded, marking the level of noise protection afforded by inserting it into the ear.
 The olive-green side presents the blocked, or closed, position.
 With this side properly inserted, all sound is blocked, just as with a traditional earplug.

-With an attractive, low per-unit cost, the earplugs were an easy sell to the DOD.
+With an attractive, low per-unit cost, the earplugs were an easy sell to the government.
 The CAEv2 earplugs are reusable and cost only $10 per pair.
 Under the terms of the 2006 contract, 3M supplied approximately 15,000 earplug packages each year, with 50 pairs of earplugs in each package, for a guaranteed price of at least $9 million for the year.

-In 2001, the DOD began distributing the Combat Arms earplugs to military personnel deployed to Afghanistan.
+In 2001, the DOD began distributing the 3m Combat Arms dual-ended earplugs to military personnel deployed to Afghanistan.
 Throughout the Iraqi theater, the CAEv2 earplugs were standard issue.
 By 2004, DOD supplied all soldiers with the earplugs; the U.S. Marine Corps ordered 20,000 pairs.

 The impact of SHI extends well beyond an individual’s active military service.
 A look into data collected from the U.S. Department of Veterans Affairs (VA) sheds some light on post-service occurrences of SHI among veterans.